 Neo-Völkisch ideology debuted in the United States in the late 1960s and gained traction through the early 1970s with help from Stephen McNallen and Danish immigrant Else Christensen.
-McNallen created the Asatru Free Assembly, the precursor to the present-day Asatru Folk Assembly (AFA).
+In 1969, McNallen created the Asatru Free Assembly in Northern California, the precursor to the present-day Asatru Folk Assembly.
 At the same time, Christensen founded the Odinist Fellowship in Crystal River, Florida.

 McNallen remains a seminal figure in the Folkish community.
 His idea that religion and genetic inheritance are intrinsically tied is fundamental to the argument that Folkishness should be practiced only by white individuals of European descent.
 McNallen asserts this in his essay titled “Metagenetics” (1985), writing that “we are thus a religion not for all of humanity, but rather one that calls only its own.”
 Pernicious notions of heredity underpin his “dogma,” despite his occasional past protestations to the contrary.

-Despite McNallen’s explicitly racist ideas, some contemporaries have criticized him as a race traitor due to his failure to consistently support white supremacy.
+Despite McNallen’s explicitly racist ideas, some neo-Völkisch contemporaries have criticized him as a race traitor due to their perception that he has failed to consistently support white supremacy.
 Most notable among those critics were David and Katja Lane.
 Along with Ron McVan, the couple founded another important Folkish group in the early 1990s, Wotansvolk.

 David Lane was a member of the neo-Nazi terror cell The Order, which rose to prominence in 1984 after waging a campaign of hate that included murder, the bombing of a synagogue, counterfeiting and a series of robberies.
 Lane is credited with authoring the “14 words” slogan and the “88 Precepts,” a series of tenets that many white supremacists and Folkish devotees use to guide their life choices.
 In his own writings, Lane, who was more straightforward than McNallen, believed that “the White race cannot share Gods, religion, technology, food, women, territory or anything of value with another race,” and that the tribal, ethnocentric, Wotanist society he envisioned would be attainable only after a period of oppressive dictatorship.